 Debut: Naruto Chapter 280 (Manga), Naruto Episode 216 (Anime)

 A girl from the Sand village, who is training to become a kunoichi.
 She's among the first friends Gaara makes after his HeelFace Turn, and has a huge crush on him.

-- Adaptation Expansion: In the manga she first appears after Gaara's resurrection.
+- Adaptation Expansion: In the manga, she first appears after Gaara's resurrection.
 She's just one of the two fangirls, with no more importance.
-The anime makes her to appear much earlier.
+The anime makes her appear much earlier.
 It also gives her a backstory and some characterization (Nice Girl, Parental Abandonment, Does Not Like Weapons).

 - Blow You Away: She is part of Temari's Wind Style squad in the anime.

 - In the Anime, this also extends to Naruto by the time of the Fourth Shinobi World War.